lowsky/deck-testing-in-js-world/slides.md

 ---
 name: agenda
 # Agenda
-Agile Testing @Munich - Meetup | Oct.
-26, 2018 Munich
+MunichJs - Meetup | May, 2019 @Holidaycheck

 1. Let's talk about testing
 2. Unit testing with Jest